 - Make it Personal.
 Too many reports, plans and “strategies” are written by, for and to the general amusement of consultants and senior executives.
 A litmus test: Does your junior accountant in accounts receivable identify with your vision and your organizational strategy?
 Can she articulate how that strategy applies to what she is doing right now?
 Why not?

 - Make it Practical.
 Does understanding the correlation of my every-day tasks to overall organizational success need to be complex?
 If it is, maybe it isn’t correlated.
-Re-thing the strategy map.
+Re-think the strategy map.

 What do you think?
 What are your experiences?